kjgaulton/BIOM200/README.md

 This will add several columns to the INFO field of the VCF in the resulting annotated file 'hu82436A.annot.vcf', including: clinical_impact (benign, pathogenic, etc.), clinical_class (type of variant - snp, deletion, etc.), exac_allele_freq (allele frequency in ExAC), tgp_allele_freq (allele frequency in 1000 Genomes)

-From this annotated VCF, find all variants with clinical_impact=Pathogenic, and not present in ExAC or 1000 Genomes (meaning theres is no 'exac_allele_freq' or 'tgp_allele_freq' info tag)
+From this annotated VCF, extract all variants with clinical_impact=Pathogenic, and determine whether or not they are also present in ExAC or 1000 Genomes and what their allele frequencies are (if there is no 'exac_allele_freq' or 'tgp_allele_freq' info tag then it isn't in these databases)

 **Questions**:
 1. How many rare, likely pathogenic variants does this individual carry?